New York State Route 110: Route description

 North of NY 25, NY 110 shrinks to a two-lane road, crossing through South Huntington as Walt Whitman Road until the junction with New York Avenue, where that name terminates.
 NY 110 then proceeds northwest along New York Avenue, crossing through Huntington Station through a long commercial strip.
 Crossing through the village, NY 110 intersects with CR 11 (Pulaski Road).
 Passing the Huntington Public Library, NY 110 crosses under the Port Jefferson Branch of the Long Island Railroad and the Huntington station.
 Expanding back to four lanes, the route continues through Huntington, bending northwest at Henry Street.
 NY 110 crosses northwest, passing a large shopping center.

 Reducing itself back to two lanes, NY 110 passes Huntington Rural Cemetery, crossing into Huntington Village.
 Now a two-lane commercial street, the route crosses past several blocks of businesses, intersecting with NY 25A (Main Street) before turning northeast out of the downtown section.
 Now in the Fort Hill section of Huntington, NY 110 proceeds northeast along New York Avenue, soon crossing back into Huntington Village.
-Passing Mill Dam Park, NY 110 intersects with the northern terminus of CR 35 (Mill Dam Road).
+Passing Mill Dam Park, NY 110 encounters two roundabouts, one of which intersects with the northern terminus of CR 35 (Mill Dam Road).
 Crossing through the Southdown section of Huntington, NY 110 bends northeast alongside Huntington Harbor, a part of Huntington Bay.
 Crossing into the hamlet of Halesite, NY 110 intersects with Youngs Hill Road, where the designation terminates.